 - Use hand and feet warmers

-- Use a candle (but be careful)
+- Use a candle

-- Cuddle up buttercup
+- Cuddle up

-- Low-temperature sleeping bag
+- Pack a low-temperature sleeping bag

 - Use a moisture absorber/dehumidifier

 - Bring the dog along

 - Use a tent-safe heater

 Below, we’ll go into more detail about why heating your tent is important, and discuss how heating a tent actually works.
 Then, we’ll discuss our list above in more detail, so you can pack the necessary gear to ensure you stay warm on your next trip!